simarbhatt/Portfolio_Projects/README.md

   1. To analyze FitBit Fitness Tracker Data from thirty eligible users, in order to gain insights into how consumers use non-Bellabeat smart devices.
   2. To focus on one of Bellabeat's product to apply these insights and guide marketing strategies and new growth opportunities for the company.

-_For this case study, I will focus on the Bellabeat membership program._
+*For this case study, I will focus on marketing for the membership portion of the bellabeat product line in order to:*
+  1. *Get new customer*
+  2. *Increase customer retention*
+  3. *Increase in company sales and profits (based on above two goals)*

 **1.2 Stakeholders**
   - **Bellabeat Executive Team**: